uncenter/purr/README.md

 - List non-Whiskerified repositories.

   ```
-  purr query whiskers --is true --not
+  purr query whiskers --is false
   ```

 - List repositories Whiskers is not applicable for.